 A single train accident may implicate multiple potentially liable parties.
 Generally, any party or person whose negligence at least partly contributed to causing the accident may share responsibility for the accident and any accident-related damages.

-Although the engineer, train technicians, and railroad companies are under the most scrutiny after an accident, liability may extend to many individuals or entities.
+Although engineers, train technicians, and railroad companies are under the most scrutiny after an accident, liability may extend to many individuals or entities.

-For example, if a defective part caused the accident the part manufacturer may share liability for resulting damages.
-On the other hand, individuals who have no involvement in the design or operation of the train share responsibility for an accident.
+For example, if a defective part caused the accident, the part manufacturer may share liability for resulting damages.
+On the other hand, individuals without involvement in the train’s design or operation share responsibility for an accident.

 For example, a driver may park their vehicle too close to the railroad tracks and cause an accident.
 In that case, the vehicle owner may be liable for accident-related damages.
 Oftentimes, it’s difficult to determine who is at fault before agencies and attorneys complete their investigations.